 3) In the left panel, right click on SpecialAccounts and click New and click Key.

 4) Type UserList and press Enter.

 5) In right panel of UserList, right click on a empty area and click New then click DWORD (32bit) Value.

 6) Type in the name of the user account that you want to hide and press Enter.eg: Everyday Account.

 7) In the right panel, right click on the user account name and click Modify.

-To hide the user account – Type 0 and click OK. (number zero not the letter) Whenever you want to use the account just unhide the it by typing 1 instead of zero.
+To hide the user account – Type 0 and click OK. (number zero not the letter) Whenever you want to use the account just unhide it by typing 1 instead of 0 (zero).